shirhatti/EntityFramework.Docs/ef/miscellaneous/testing.md

 EF Core database providers do not have to be relational databases.
 InMemory is designed to be a general purpose database for testing, and is not designed to mimic a relational database.

 Some examples of this include:
     * InMemory will allow you to save data that would violate referential integrity constraints in a relational database.

     * If you use DefaultValueSql(string) for a property in your model, this is a relational database API and will have no effect when running against InMemory.

+> [!TIP]
-Tip: For many test purposes these difference will not matter.
+> For many test purposes these difference will not matter.
 However, if you want to test against something that behaves more like a true relational database, then consider using [SQLite in-memory mode](http://www.sqlite.org/inmemorydb.html).

 ## Get your context ready### Avoid configuring two database providers

 In your tests you are going to externally configure the context to use the InMemory provider.
 If you are configuring a database provider by overriding `OnConfiguring` in your context, then you need to add some conditional code to ensure that you only configure the database provider if one has not already been configured.

+> [!NOTE]
-Note: If you are using ASP.NET Core, then you should not need this code since your database provider is configured outside of the context (in Startup.cs).
+> If you are using ASP.NET Core, then you should not need this code since your database provider is configured outside of the context (in Startup.cs).

 <!-- [!code-csharp[Main](samples/Miscellaneous/Testing/BusinessLogic/BloggingContext.cs?highlight=3)] -->